bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: 1

 Description:
-Updates any changes made to the specified archive from the file containing that archive.
+`UPDARV` updates an archive from its file on disk.
+This makes any changes that have been made to the file visible from RNMR.
+If no archive is specified RNMR will prompt for it with a default of 1.
+This can be useful when using an archive in read only mode in RNMRP while it is open with write access in RNMRA.
+Using `SAVARV` in RNMRA and then `UPDARV` in RNMRP ensures that all changes made from RNMRA are visible in RNMRP.
 ## USER
 Set user name